 The biggest problem with being unaware of your infection is that it can become far more serious if left undiagnosed or untreated.
 If any variety of chlamydia is left unchecked, it can eventually lead to infertility-related problems.

 On a positive note, a case of chlamydia is relatively easy to cure.
 Treatment usually only requires antibiotics.
 The only issue is that you first need to know you’re infected.
 As you’ve learned, chlamydia can be difficult to track with the naked eye.
 Therefore a test is necessary in order for it to be properly diagnosed.
 When testing for chlamydia, it is important to screen for oral and anal infections as well as a genital infection.
 This is particularly important for people who engage in oral or anal sex.

 That’s where myLAB Box’s extragenital testing kits come in.
 This at-home kit tests for both chlamydia and gonorrhea in the genital, oral and anal areas.
 Both chlamydia and gonorrhea are bacterial infections and often occur at the same time.
 According to the CDC, almost two-thirds of all reported cases of chlamydia and gonorrhea in the United States were among people aged 15–24.
 Additionally, having one of these STIs can increase your chances of contracting HIV.
 Therefore, testing for both of these infections at once makes the most sense and saves you time.

-So, can you get chlamydia from giving head?
+So, can you get chlamydia from giving oral sex??
 Now you know.
 You can!
 But being armed with this information is only half the battle.
 Now you’ll need testing and treatment!